Graph Neural Diffusion Networks for Semi-supervised Learning: Experimental Evaluation

 \subsubsection{Classification}

 Tables~\ref{tab:cora}--\ref{tab:amazonc} show the average classification accuracy of each method on benchmark datasets over 30 different data splits.
 We can see that the performance of each method increases dramatically with the increasing number of the labeled vertices in graphs such as \textsc{Cora}, \textsc{Citeseer}, and \textsc{Pubmed}.
 On \textsc{Cora-ML}, the performances of ChebyNet, MixHop, and LanczosNet do not increase much.
 On \textsc{Amazon Computers} and \textsc{Amazon Photo}, all the comparison methods do not perform well and are defeated by GND-Nets by a large margin.
 Note that GND-Nets achieves the best results in most of the cases.
-Specifically, GND-Nets-MLP performs the best in 20 out of 30 cases; GND-Nets-SLP performs the best in 4 out of 30 cases; GND-Nets-DS performs the best in 6 out of 30 cases.
+Specifically, GND-Nets performs the best in 4 out of 30 cases.
 GND-Nets performs significantly better than GCN on all the datasets, which suggests that aggregating the local and global neighborhood information by neural diffusions in a single layer does improve the performance when the graph is sparsely-labeled.
 GCN uses only the second-order neighborhood information and performs worse than many other methods, because the vertex label information does not propagate well into the graph structure.

 By aggregating the output of each layer of GCN, JK-Nets improves the performance of GCN in most cases.
 On \textsc{Pubmed}, \textsc{Amazon Computers}, and \textsc{Amazon Photo}, PPNP and PPNP-HK run out of memory.
-We can see that GND-Nets-SLP and GND-Nets-MLP are superior to PPNP, PPNP-HK, and DCNN on all the datasets.
+We can see that GND-Nets is superior to PPNP, PPNP-HK, and DCNN on all the datasets.
 This illustrates the strength of adaptive aggregation weights for different orders of neighborhood over fixed aggregation weights.
 In addition, GND-Nets is also better than the three multi-scale graph convolution methods N-GCN, MixHop, and LanczosNet.
 SGC only uses the higher-order neighborhood information and is defeated by GND-Nets.
 Geom-GCN exploits the three node embedding methods to capture the structural information and long-range dependencies between vertices in graphs.
 The strategy is very complicated and ineffective on large datasets.